Add Customizations Post Installation

 - Open your repository in GitHub Desktop.
 You should see your changes from the last module, which you pulled from the

-- Select the tab named Current Branch: master.
+- Select the tab named Current Branch: main.

-- Click New Branch, to create a new branch off of master.
+- Click New Branch, to create a new branch off of main.

 feature/localfor the branch name and click Create Branch.

 - Select Bring my changes to feature/local.
 This tells GitHub Desktop that you want the changes you’ve already made to start out your new branch.